AI agents, applied

 pi ships no subagent implementation at all.
 Its native answer to context bloat is the /tree command: we jump back to an earlier point in the chat history and pi summarizes everything since, collapsing the intervening turns into a précis — many of a subagent’s goals, but explicit.

-Zechner objects to classic subagents on two grounds: they are unobservable, and they can be constructed explicitly instead, as separate sessions with shared file context.
+Zechner objects to classic subagents on two grounds: they are unobservable, and they could instead be constructed explicitly, as separate sessions with shared file context.

 2.1.2 YOLO no guardrails